Kathie Lee Gifford Talks About Being A Widow: If You’re Not Careful ‘What You’ve Lost In Life Can Define You’

 “If you’re not careful, what you’ve lost in life can define you.
 It’s so much better to be defined by what you still have, it’s just healthier.”

-Now, the 65-year-old is making some big changes in her life but not because she feels like she has to but because she feels like she needs to.
-Gifford says that these changes that she is making are feeding her soul and if she gets complacent, despair and loneliness set in and “can be crippling,” and she doesn’t want that happening.
+Now, the 65-year-old is making some big changes in her life not because she feels like she has to but because she feels like she needs to.
+Gifford says that the changes she is making are feeding her soul.
+Adding that if she gets complacent, despair and loneliness set in and “can be crippling,” and she doesn’t want that happening.

-For starters, Gifford said that she moved from her large house that she shared with her late husband because she felt like she needed to make “emotional moves and spiritual moves.”
-The talk show host explains that old memories may kill you so it’s nice to find a place to make new memories instead.
+For starters, Gifford said that she moved from the large house she shared with her late husband because she felt like she needed to make “emotional moves and spiritual moves.”
+The talk show host explains that old memories may kill you, so it’s nice to find a place to make new memories instead.
 She also shares that following Frank’s passing, it was hard for her at first to go to social gatherings because she didn’t want people giving her “the widow look.”

 But by far the biggest change that Gifford is making is career-wise.
 After 11 years alongside Hoda Kotb on the fourth hour of The Today Show, she announced that she would be leaving her post in April to work on other projects.